-Metropolitan State University is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
+Metropolitan State University is accredited by the Higher Learning Commission.

 Higher Learning Commission 30 North LaSalle Street, Suite 2400 Chicago, IL 60602-2504 312-263-0456

 - Holders of doctoral degrees in their fields - Authors of applied and refereed publications - Experienced in their academic fields.